Ipi, Waziristan

 Ipi is a village in the North Waziristan District of Bannu Division in Khyber Pakhtunkhwa province, Pakistan.
-The village is best known as being the base for rebel leader Mirza Ali Khan, who had used Ipi as his centre of activities against the British Empire.
-Khan would end up becoming known as the Faqir of Ipi, named as such by the British as the word Faqir had commonly been used by the British to refer to holy or religious men in the subcontinent.
+The village attained prominence as the operational base of Mirza Ali Khan, a prominent insurgent leader who orchestrated sustained resistance against the British Empire from Ipi.
+Over time, Khan came to be widely recognised as the Faqir of Ipi — a term first used by the British, who often applied the term faqir to denote ascetic or religious figures throughout South Asia.

 History

 In 1923 Mirza Ali Khan, who later became known as the Faqir of Ipi, settled in the village of Ipi.
 Khan had performed the Haj to Mecca that year before settling in the village where he began to gain a reputation as a holy man among the Daurs.
 The village of Ipi was near to a British military road that linked Bannu with Razmak and in 1936 Khan managed to rouse the Daurs into rebellion against the British.